Learn More and Get Involved at

 Every election Progressive Maryland helps to register voters and inform them about issues, candidates, poll locations and times, and the vital importance of voting.
 For example in 2010, 86 of 93 candidates PM endorsed and actively supported won election to state, county, and federal office.
 But our service to voters continues well after each election, as we fight for the interests and needs of working families and represent them with their elected officials in each General Assembly and in Congress.
 We also help them hold lawmakers accountable by reporting regularly on both their representatives’ responses, votes, and leadership and how each helps or hurts their interests.

-The Fight for Fair Elections Around Maryland
+The Publicly Funded Fair Elections Around Maryland

 Fair Elections Anne Arundel County - Sign our Petition for Fair Elections in Anne Arundel County!